Kenneth J. Moise Jr., MD

 Biography and Education

-Kenneth J. Moise Jr., MD, is a board-certified maternal-fetal medicine specialist and serves as Co-Director of the Comprehensive Fetal Care Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+Kenneth J. Moise Jr., MD, is a board-certified maternal-fetal medicine specialist and serves as Director of the Comprehensive Fetal Care Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 He specializes in fetal medicine.
 Additionally, Dr. Moise is a professor in the Dell Medical School Department of Women’s Health.

-Dr. Moise earned both his medical degree and his bachelor’s in zoology from Louisiana State University.
+Dr. Moise earned both his bachelor’s in zoology and his medical degree from Louisiana State University.
 He completed a residency in obstetrics and gynecology at Vanderbilt University Medical Center and a fellowship in maternal-fetal medicine at Baylor College of Medicine.

 - Fetal anomalies